tarunima/gettingAndCleaningData/README.md

 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 This repository contains:
-- README.md, provides an overview of assignment and contents of repository.
+- README.md: provides an overview of assignment and contents of repository.
-- tidy_data.txt, the data set created through the script.
+- tidy_data.txt: the data set created through the script.
-- CodeBook.md, the code book, which describes the variables in the tidy dateset.
+- CodeBook.md: the code book, which describes the variables in the tidy dateset.
-- run_analysis.R, the R script that was used to create the data set.
+- run_analysis.R: the R script that was used to create the data set.